anmolmalik97/ConnectDev/README.md

 # ConnectDev

-> A Social media platform built for developers with NodeJs(api) and Reactjs
+> A Social media platform built for developers built with NodeJs(api) and Reactjs

 ## Live Demo